-The non-appealing party(s) shall have the right to file a Reponse to the Appeal witihn thirty (30) days of receiving the Notice of Appeal.
+The non-appealing party(s) shall have the right to file a Response to the Appeal witihn thirty (30) business days of receiving the Notice of Appeal.

 7.2 The party seeking the appeal shall complete the appropriate Appeal Request form (which can be viewed on the sample forms section of the web site) and ARS shall serve such notice on all parties to the matter.

 7.3 The appeal will be conducted by a panel of three (3) arbitrators not previously involved in the matter and a decision on the appeal will be requested within sixty (60) days of the submitted request.
 No decision on the Appeal will be rendered until the applicable fee has been paid.
 If the fee remains unpaid for more that thirty (30) days after the invoice is issued, the appeal will be deemed withdrawn and the original decision will be final and binding.

 7.4.
 The payment of any award of damages shall be due within thirty (30) days of the date that the decision on the appeal is rendered.

 7.5 Clerical Review: Any party may file a request for a clerical review of an appellate decision based on a clerical error.
 A clerical error is defined as a typographical error in either a number or amount related to a decision or award or the misuse, inclusion or omission of a word which is clear from a reading of the Appellate Decision that is incorrect.
 Such request must be filed with ARS within twenty-one (21) business days from the date that the Appellate Decision is rendered or the right is waived.
 If an error is found, there will be no fee for the review.
 If there is no clerical error found, the party will be charged a fee as indicated in our schedule of fees.